 How often should you reapply thermal paste on your CPU?
 It’s a common question circulating out on the internet and something you may be wondering about.
 It is particularly of interest for those who want to maximize cool temperatures in their PC because thermal paste is one of the many variables in keeping your computer operating cool.

-While answers differ depending on who you ask, we think the absolute maximum frequency for reapplying thermal paste is once a year, however, chances are most people won’t have to change it each year.
+The absolute maximum frequency for reapplying thermal paste is once a year, however, chances are most people won’t have to change it each year.
 Most people will be able to wait four or five years before reapplying fresh paste to their CPU.

 So how do you know when exactly you should replace your thermal paste?
 Continue reading to discover what indicators we use to know when to reapply fresh thermal paste on our CPU.